thinkful-ei-macaw/trina-bookmarks-app/README.md

       -title
       -rating
       -url
-      -description
+      -description (optional)

-  View 'condesed version on list on initial page load
+  View 'condesed' version of list on initial page load

+  Click bookmark to expand it and view description and options to delete and visit site

   Select from a list of ratings